Teterboro Airport: Notable incidents

 On December 9, 1999, a small plane crashed between two houses in neighboring Hasbrouck Heights, killing all four people aboard, injuring three people on the ground and setting a garage on fire.

 On March 9, 2002 a single-engine Cessna 210 with a flight plan to Montauk, NY, crashed shortly after takeoff about 2 p.m. killing the only occupant and pilot.
 Upon impact the plane skidded about 225 ft before it burst into flames, narrowly missing cars on US 46 about 100 yds away.

 On September 9, 2002, a Piper Saratoga carrying a Canadian family took off from Teterboro Airport and crashed into a housing development in Hunterdon County 10 minutes later.
 The parents were killed, and the two children were critically injured.
 The incident caused millions in damage.

 On February 2, 2005 at 7:18 a.m., a Bombardier Challenger CL-600-1A11, N370V, hurtled off a runway at Teterboro Airport, skidded across US 46 and slammed into a warehouse during the morning rush, injuring 20 people, 11 of them on the plane.
-It was mere coincidence – a red traffic signal – that thwarted a full-scale disaster.
-A moment later, and the intersection would have been swarming with commuter traffic.
-Forty-five minutes later classes would have been in session at the nearby Teterboro campus of Bergen County Technical High School.
-An hour later the warehouse would have been filled with 200 workers.
 The two pilots were seriously injured, as were two occupants in a vehicle.
 The cabin aide, eight passengers, and one person in the building received minor injuries.
 Five people remained hospitalized, one of them gravely injured.
 A 66-year-old Paterson man who was riding in a car the jet struck was on life support, authorities said.
 Later that year, Congress passed legislation authored by U.S. Senator Frank Lautenberg that directed the FAA to install 1000 ft arrestor beds at all U.S. airports.

 On September 2, 2005 at 21:22 local time, a Cessna 177A, N30491, crashed in South Hackensack during an emergency landing at Teterboro airport.
 A Teterboro employee observed the plane descending toward runway 24, lost sight of it as it descended below the horizon, then saw two or three bright flashes.
 The pilot sustained fatal injuries and the passenger serious injuries.